 Yet Phantom Thread offers a release, arriving at a place of qualified peace that cauterizes the emotional wounds of Anderson’s cinema.
 Alma associatively resurrects not only Reynold’s mother, but the lost mothers of all of Anderson’s films.
 Merging mother, partner, and lover, Alma is the woman of every Anderson hero’s dreams.
 With Reynolds, Alma forges a union, brokered by perversity, which might also embody legitimate love.

-Portions of the camera tests that were conducted for Phantom Thread, accompanied by audio commentary with Anderson, offer a succinctly revealing glimpse of how the film's aesthetic was created.
+Portions of the camera tests that were conducted for the film, accompanied by audio commentary by Paul Thomas Anderson, offer a succinctly revealing glimpse of how the film’s aesthetic was created.
 The writer-director discusses specific lenses, props, and wallpaper that were tried, used, and discarded, which should be of interest in particular to aspiring filmmakers.
-Complementing this material is a beautiful photo gallery accompanied by Greenwood's score, though it's a pity that Anderson didn't sit for an audio commentary, as the other supplements are skippable.
+Complementing this material is a beautiful photo gallery accompanied by Greenwood’s score, though it’s a pity that Anderson didn’t sit for an audio commentary, as the other supplements are skippable.
 A collection of deleted scenes is basically a music video composed of footage that mostly made the final cut of the film, while a short fashion segment offers a fleeting glimpse of the dresses that play a prominent role in the narrative.